-GENEVA — The U.N.
+GENEVA (AN) — The U.N.
 Human Rights Council voted to create a yearlong, independent fact-finding mission on Friday that will investigate cases of suspected human rights abuses in Venezuela over the past five years.

 The United Nations' top human rights body called for the international team of investigators to look into allegations of "extrajudicial executions, enforced disappearances, arbitrary detentions, torture and other cruel, inhuman or degrading treatment since 2014."

 More than a dozen countries from Latin America supported the resolution to create the fact-finding mission, a lesser council measure than a commission of inquiry.
 The resolution was sponsored by the 14-nation Lima Group, which was created out of a 2017 Lima Declaration to mediate the Venezuelan crisis.
 The 47-nation council adopted the resolution in a 19-7 vote, with 21 nations abstaining.